How to create an Ideal Candidate Profile

 There are various ways to do this, but the best way is often to build a spreadsheet with interview questions and a simple 0-4 scoring for each attribute.

-Top Mistakes Creating an Ideal Candidate Profile:
+Top Mistakes when Creating an Ideal Candidate Profile:

 Here are the top mistakes to avoid when building your Ideal Candidate Profile: